Frequently asked questions about Rainforest Mobile testing with Android and iOS Virtual Machines

 - Like Rainforest web regression, all Mobile VM traffic originates in Germany.

-- Mobile VM traffic from tests run on real devices (device farm) originate from the US.
+- Mobile VM traffic from tests run on real devices (device farm) are originated from the US.

 What cannot be tested on our mobile VMs?